dlcorporation/openbazaar/README.md

 OpenBazaar is a decentralized marketplace proof of concept.
 It is based off of the POC code by the darkmarket team and protected by the GPL.

+See a demonstration of the Proof Of Concept here: https://www.youtube.com/watch?v=lHVqH8XO1Pk#t=86

 This project is alpha and all feedback is welcome at: http://www.reddit.com/r/Bitcoin/comments/23y80c

 Official site: http://openbazaar.org (currently a placeholder)

 ## Features (Notional)
 - Full market editor for management of items catalog